- Observational Studies

 The federal government maintains a website called ClinicalTrials.gov that provides information on publicly and privately funded clinical studies of drugs, diseases and conditions.
 The site has information about what trials are being conducted or coming up and which ones are seeking participants.

 All clinical trials must have a study design plan called a protocol.
 This plan is presented to the U.S. Food and Drug Administration (FDA) as part of the Investigational New Drug (IND) application.
-(Click here to find out more about setting up a study.)
 The FDA and a research ethical review board or an institutional review board (IRB) must approve a protocol for each study site.
 After the study begins, the review board advocates for the volunteers.
 Anyone who volunteers to participate in a study must first sign a written informed consent, which says that you have been given information about the study and understand it.
 (Find out more about oversight of clinical trials and informed consent.)

 Once a trial is completed, the results are examined by the FDA.
 Before approval is given, the clinical trial results of safety and effectiveness must be "statistically significant."
 That means the results are analyzed to show that they are highly likely to be "true" and not the result of chance.